What's New In Search (*** Please review. All headings updated on 1/18/19 ***)

 Map Help

-Although it is possible to map all the assessed crossings in all 6 data sets (about 58,0000 crossings), it takes a a couple of minutes,
+Although it is possible to map all the assessed crossings in all 5 Aquatic Passability data sets (nearly 78,000), it takes a a couple of minutes,

 and you may get messages saying that the page is "unresponsive" (click "wait" in this case).
 However, once the map renders,